Group participating in an outdoor team-building activity, assembling geometric pieces on grass.

 Pro tips:

-Incorporate company-related questions or values into the riddles for a personal touch.
+• Incorporate company values into the riddles for a personal touch.

-Finish the hunt with a group debrief in a museum café or a reserved meeting room.
+• Finish the hunt with a group debrief in a museum café or reserved meeting room.

 25. Charity Challenge Hunt

-Make a positive impact on the community by combining your scavenger hunt with charitable acts.
-Each clue leads to a small task that supports a local cause: delivering donations, planting trees, helping a food pantry, or surprising strangers with acts of kindness.
-By the end of the hunt, teams will have accomplished something meaningful together.
+Combine your scavenger hunt with charitable acts.
+Each clue leads to a task supporting a local cause: delivering donations, planting trees, helping a food pantry, or surprising strangers with kindness.
+Teams accomplish something meaningful together.

 Time required: 4–6 hours